 Apart from the dozens of emails, calls and visits we get from interested art collectors, musing armchair art admirers and artists, there is an insidious amount of individuals that come into the gallery space fishing to see if we will bite into their scam.
 From large orders to non-existing locations of scammers trying to imbed themselves into the payment software or to the basic cheque scam.
-We vet every sold artwork.
+And also criminals who want to use the business as a whitewashing illegal money.
+We vet every sold artwork and buyer.

 We have to google everyone that buys from us.
 Or establish some sort of relationship.
 On the one hand, the artist loves the story of who is buying their art and where the new home will be, on the other hand, we need to check if this person is not going to be a problem.
 Problematic to us, our artist or the art.

 And people can be problematic for several reasons, ranging from basic internet scams to situations like what happened in Haarlem in early 1900s.